IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

-Note that the Resource Notification Broker actor may communicate with other DSUBm actors using the DSUBm transactions that in the Figure 1:54.6.3.2-1 are not included.
+Note that in this scenario, if the Resource Notification Broker implemets also the transaction Resource Subscription [ITI-110] and the the transaction Resource Notify [ITI-112], this model could be combined with the one in [1:54.6.2.
+XDS.b - Cross-Enterprise Document Sharing](#xds-model) section.